 - 10.1.
-The duties and responsibilities of the governing body and senior management relating to cybersecurity should include, but not be limited to: - a) Ensuring that a sound and robust cybersecurity framework is established and maintained and taking accountability for and ownership of the framework and the financial resources for the framework.
-They should also be involved in key IT decisions. - b) Approving appropriate programmes, policies and procedures for cybersecurity, cyber resilience and IT management. - c) Ensuring that effective internal controls and cybersecurity risk management practices are implemented to achieve on-going security, reliability, resiliency and recoverability. - d) Properly assessing cost-benefit issues, including factors such as reputation, customer confidence, consequential impact and legal implications, regarding investment in controls and security measures for computer systems, networks, data centres, operations and backup facilities.
-The costs associated with managing cybersecurity risks should be balanced against resulting benefits while maintaining operational and financial stability. - e) Ensuring that management supports the senior officer accountable for cyber resilience by the creation, implementation, testing and ongoing improvement of cyber-resilience plans, which are appropriately harmonised across the business. - f) Ensuring that a formal, independent cybersecurity and cyber resilience review/audit of the organisation is carried out periodically, taking into consideration the size, nature and complexity of the entity. - 10.2.
-The governing body is responsible for: - a) Establishing a well-documented comprehensive cybersecurity training programme for the Governing body to help ensure it has the requisite knowledge to competently exercise its oversight function and assess the adequacy and effectiveness of the overall cyber resilience programme. - Overseeing cybersecurity and cyber-resilience.
+The Governing body and Senior management's duties and responsibilities relating to cybersecurity should include, but not be limited to: - a) Ensuring that a sound and robust cybersecurity framework is established and maintained and have accountability and ownership of the framework and the financial resources for the framework.
+They should also be involved in key IT decisions. - b) Approving appropriate programs, policies and procedures for cybersecurity, cyber-resilience and IT management. - c) Ensuring that effective internal controls and cybersecurity risk management practices are implemented to achieve on-going security, reliability, resiliency and recoverability. - d) Properly assessing cost-benefit issues, including factors such as reputation, customer confidence, consequential impact and legal implications, regarding investment in controls and security measures for computer systems, networks, data centres, operations and backup facilities.
+The costs associated with managing cybersecurity risks should be balanced against resulting benefits while maintaining operational and financial stability. - e) Ensuring that management supports the senior officer accountable for cyber-resilience by the creation, implementation, testing and ongoing improvement of cyber-resilience plans, which are appropriately harmonised across the business. - f) Ensuring that a formal, independent cybersecurity and cyber-resilience review/audit of the organisation is carried out, at a minimum, annually.

+10.2.
+The Governing body is responsible for:

+a) Establishing a well-documented comprehensive cybersecurity training program for the Governing body to help ensure it has the requisite knowledge to competently exercise its oversight function and assess the adequacy and effectiveness of the overall cyber resilience program.

+- b) Overseeing cybersecurity and cyber-resilience.
 The Governing body may, as necessary, delegate primary oversight activity to an existing committee (e.g. the risk committee) or a new committee (e.g. a cyber-resilience committee). - c) Having a good command of cyber risks and the cybersecurity environment including regular training in this regard.
-Governing body members should receive orientation on joining the entity and receive regular updates on recent threats and trends.

-- d) Holding management accountable for reporting a quantified and comprehensive assessment of cyber risks, threats and events as a standing agenda item during its meetings. - e) Ensuring that one senior officer is appointed who is accountable for reporting on the regulated entity's capability to manage the implementation of the cybersecurity framework and cyber resilience programme.
-The governing body should ensure that this officer has regular access to the governing body, sufficient authority, command of the subject matter, experience and resources to fulfil these duties. - f) Ensuring that management integrates cyber resilience and cyber risk assessments into the overall business strategy and enterprise-wide risk management, as well as budgeting and resource allocation. - g) Annually defining and quantifying the business risk tolerance relative to cybersecurity and cyber-resilience and ensuring that this is consistent with the strategy and risk appetite. - h) Carrying out periodic reviews of its own performance in the implementation of the cybersecurity framework and cyber resilience and/or seeking independent advice for continuous improvement. - 10.3.
-Senior management is responsible for: - a) Developing, implementing and monitoring the cybersecurity framework by documenting appropriate policies and procedures and controls relating to cybersecurity, cyber-resilience and IT system controls. - b) Ensuring that the appointed senior officer (e.g. CIO or CISO) has access to the governing body so that there is clear and ready communication to keep the governing body apprised of the regulated entity's potential cyber-risks, current threats, incidents or attacks that are deemed material as well as any necessary changes to the regulated entity's cybersecurity framework and IT systems.
+Governing body members should receive orientation on joining the entity and receive regular updates on recent threats and trends. - d) Holding management accountable for reporting a quantified and comprehensible assessment of cyber risks, threats and events as a standing agenda item during its meetings. - e) Ensuring that one Senior officer is appointed who is accountable for reporting on the organisation's capability to manage the implementation of the cybersecurity framework and cyber-resilience program.
+The Governing body should ensure that this officer has regular access to the Governing body, sufficient authority, command of the subject matter, experience and resources to fulfil these duties. - f) Ensuring that management integrates cyber resilience and cyber risk assessment into the overall business strategy and enterprise-wide risk management, as well as budgeting and resource allocation. - g) Annually defining and quantifying the business risk tolerance relative to cybersecurity and cyber-resilience and ensuring that this is consistent with the strategy and risk appetite. - h) Carrying out periodic reviews of its own performance in the implementation of the cybersecurity framework and cyber resilience and/or seeking independent advice for continuous improvement, if necessary.

+10.3.
+Senior management is responsible for:

+- a) Developing, implementing and monitoring the cybersecurity framework by documenting appropriate policies and procedures and controls relating to cybersecurity, cyber-resilience and IT system controls. - b) Ensuring that the appointed senior officer (e.g. CIO or CISO) has access to the Governing body so there is clear and ready communication to keep the Governing body apprised of the regulated entity's potential cyber-risks, current threats, incidents or attacks that are deemed material as well as any necessary changes to the regulated entity's cybersecurity framework and IT systems.